Ed-Fi-Alliance-OSS/Data-Management-Service/eng/kubernetes/README.md

 In `eng/kubernetes/<folder>` where `<folder>` could be development or production:

 > [!TIP]
-> development folder will use the local data-management-service;
+> development folder will use the local data-management-service docker image `image: local/edfi-data-management-service:latest`;
-> production folder will pull the published image from the docker hub
+> production folder will pull the published image from the docker hub `image: edfialliance/data-management-service:pre`

 * Create an app-secret.yaml file with a encrypted password, see [Secrets](https://kubernetes.io/docs/concepts/configuration/secret/) for more